 Teeth are interesting living structures.
 In addition to tolerating an incredible amount of force when biting and chewing, the teeth also act as energy conductors of sorts.
 When you bite and chew, the energy created transfers down through the teeth into the jawbone.
 This energy triggers the jawbone to continually rebuild its cells, keeping the bone healthy and strong.

 When a tooth or teeth are lost, the jawbone beneath them no longer receives that energy and it begins to deteriorate.
 If this process progresses, this can compromise future placement of dental implants due to lack of the necessary amount of bone mass.
 In these situations, Dr. Moskowitz uses bone augmentation to build the jawbone back up to a degree where it can accept an implant.

 What is Bone Augmentation?

 Bone augmentation, also known as bone grafting, sounds like a dreadful procedure, but it is pretty straightforward.
 Baltimore Dentist, Dr. Moskowitz uses FDA regulated, sterile bone granules for the augmentation.
 They come in sterilized freeze dried bottle and are rehydrated in the office with sterile saline and then simply placed into the tooth socket or area being built up.This acts as a scaffold to allow your bone to grow into the bone graft. it is the covered by a sheet of protective dissolvable collagen to allow your bone to grow into the bone graft before your gums tissue does(since the gums heals in so quickly).Over the course of several months, the bone granules integrate with the surrounding bone, adding mass and height to the jawbone.
 Now the area has enough bone mass to support a dental implant.

 How Dr. Moskowitz performs bone augmentation depends to a degree on the amount of bone loss.
-If a tooth has just been removed, the tooth socket may be immediately packed with a small amount of human bone granules, a protective collagen membrane is placed over the granules, and the incision closed.
+If a tooth has just been removed, the tooth socket may be immediately packed with a small amount of bone grafting material, a protective collagen membrane is placed over the granules, and the incision closed.
 This procedure won’t add any time to your minor recovery after extraction.